Mala Htun

-Mala Htun is an American political scientist, currently a professor of political science at the University of New Mexico.
-Htun studies comparative politics, particularly women's rights and the politics of race and ethnicity with a focus on Latin America.
+Mala Nani Htun (August 23, 1969 – January 24, 2025) was an American political scientist.
+She was a professor of political science at the University of New Mexico.
+Htun studied comparative politics, particularly women's rights and the politics of race and ethnicity with a focus on Latin America.

-Education and early career
+Background

-Htun studied International Relations at Stanford University, graduating with an AB in 1991.
+Htun was born on August 23, 1969.
+She studied International Relations at Stanford University, graduating with an AB in 1991.
 She then studied political science at Harvard University, obtaining an AM in 1996 and a PhD in 2000.
 Htun's PhD dissertation, Private Lives, Public Policies: Divorce, Abortion, and Family Equality in Latin America, won the Best Dissertation Prize from the Women and Politics section of the American Political Science Association.

+Htun died from cancer on January 24, 2025, at the age of 55.